 16) Joey The Rat Epstein

 The slick-talking thug provides comedic relief to Boy Meets World in seasons 2 and 3.
 Perceived as the talker of his gang, students fear him less than Harley and Frankie but acknowledge his position in the chain of command.

-Joey becomes an integral component of several major plot points during his series tenure.
+Joey The Rat became integral to several major plot points during his series tenure.
 For instance, he assists Janitor Bud’s scheme to falsify his work hours by punching his time card in exchange for $20.

 Eventually, Joey gets expelled from John Adams High School, leaving his best friend Frankie as the lone member of John Adams High School’s most feared gang.
 However, Joey does reappear for graduation.

 As an integral member of the show’s original cast, Stuart Minkus serves as the moral compass for the younger characters.
 Known as Mr. Feeny’s teacher’s pet, Minkus demonstrates a remarkable IQ for his age.